 Due to the long and continuous use of Guayusa by Homo Sapiens, a special symbiosis evolved between the two species.
 Since so highly praised, humans started spreading cuttings from the tree for cultivation.
 This enlarged its habitat and did so much more efficiently than the plant was able to by means of natural propagation.
 After centuries of this practice, guayusa decided to simply give up on the ability to make flowers and seeds, fully relying on its partnership with humanity to propagate.

 Researching the plant, we found it to contain high levels of Xanthine alkaloids.
 This is the family of molecules to which caffeine (coffee, tea), theobromine (cacao, tea) and theophylline (cacao, tea) belong.
 The xanthines in guayusa are bound in a complex way releasing their energy very slowly over time.
-This natural blend of molecules prevents the quick “rush” accompanied by the “restlessness” and followed by the “crash” often accredited to coffee and artificially caffeinated energy drinks.
-The natural xanthine blend in guayusa gives a focussed, positive flow throughout the day.
+This natural blend of molecules prevents the quick “rush” followed by the “crash” often accredited to coffee and artificially caffeinated energy drinks.
+The natural xanthine blend in guayusa gives a focus & power throughout the day.

 Furthermore: all plants containing these stimulating molecules have traditionally been used for thousands of years and became very popular in western societies upon their discovery.
 In fact, 90% of people living in modernized countries (industrialized nations?) use a xanthine containing plant on a daily basis.
 Some examples are coffee, tea, cocoa, guarana, kola nut and maté.